Andrews2114/FinalProyectOOP/README.md

 # FinalProyectOOP
 FinalProyectOOP

-Example running the options and variations
+Example running the options and variations.
 Paths hardcoded, needed change.
+See in github as Code.

 C:\Users\4ndre\Downloads\POO2024\cmake-build-debug\finalProject.exe
 Option 1: Read and display data